-Why your tea cup matters
+Why your tea cup or coffee cup matters?

 As for the look of the teaware itself, there are many whimsical styles and patterns to choose from.
 In some tea traditions, just as much time is spent admiring the teaware as much as the tea itself.
 Sets that are light in colour or made of glass will help you enjoy the distinctive tones of your brew as well as the taste.

 So as you savour your first sip, it’s time to take a bow for a flawless performance that delivered a perfect cup of tea!